kubermatic/docs/content/kubermatic/master/operation/debugging/_index.en.md

 1. If you want to play around with flags or other settings for a pod, you can make Kubermatic stop managing the cluster by running `kubectl edit cluster $CLUSTER_ID` and setting `.spec.pause` to `true`
 1. If you want more detailled logs from Kubermatic, you can edit one of its deployments, e.G. `kubectl edit deployment kubermatic-controller-manager-v1 -n kubermatic`, and set the verbosity by adjusting the default of `-v=2` to e.G. `-v=4`

-### Check for problems with machines for an individual user cluster
+### Check for Problems With Machines for an Individual User Cluster

 1. Get the `kubeconfig` to your cluster via the UI
 1. Configure `kubectl` to use it by running `export KUBECONFIG=$DOWNLOADED_KUBECONFIG_FILE`